maaretp/talks/talk_exploratory_testing_reimagined.md

 - Information intake shapes what we fail to see, and we can move beyond the failure.
 - Test cases are primarily captured programmatically as test automation, as output of exploring.
-- There are no manual test cases with steps, lists of ideas of explore,
+- There are no manual test cases with steps, but lists of ideas to explore.
 - Testing does not end with report and retesting, but expands to debugging and repairs.
 - Working agreements with team, and exploring on unit level.
-- AI raises the bar of what is possible.
+- AI raises the bar of what is possible as external imagination.

 We challenge three habits we need to outgrow.
 First, asking for test cases.
 Second, defaulting value to Jira tickets.
 Third, settling for information that is not actionable.